 Elbow pain, whether from trauma or overuse, can leave you with nagging pain and limited mobility.
 Airrosti providers can help you understand your injury and give you the tools needed to address issues as they appear.
 Consult with an Airrosti provider today to start your recovery.

 If you’ve ever noticed persistent aching or dull pain in your elbow that appears to get worse with activity, you might have tendonitis.
 Elbow tendonitis occurs when the tendons connecting the joint to the muscle become inflamed.

 This pain can occur on the outside (lateral epicondylitis) or inside (medial epicondylitis) of the elbow.
 Elbow tendonitis is often seen in athletes and active individuals, especially those whose sports involve repetitive upper arm movements like bowling, golf, and weightlifting.

 Bursae are small fluid-filled sacs that help lubricate the joints.
 They’re located in most major joints, most notably the knees, shoulders, and elbows, and help to reduce friction when these joints are used.

 Everyday activities that involve bending the elbow repeatedly can cause the bursa to become inflamed.
 Signs of bursitis typically involve pain on the outside of the elbow and a noticeable redness, swelling, or tenderness around the inflamed bursa.

-Whether caused by overuse or blunt force, sometimes nerves can become trapped in between bone or tissue.
-These trapped nerves can cause a tingling or painful sensation in the elbow.
+Hitting your “funny bone” can be anything but funny.
+While it usually only lasts a few seconds, what happens when that pain doesn’t go away on its own?
+Whether caused by a sudden impact or gradual overuse, sometimes nerves can become trapped between bone or connective tissue.
+These trapped nerves can cause a painful sensation in the elbow.